praveenjatta/deckofcards/README.md

 iv) Validate all the Cards in the Deck

 ### <a name="2-2"></a>TC_02
-Create a New Deck of Cards with Jokers and Validate
+Create a New Deck of Cards with Jokers and Validated the below

 i) Validate the Success Status & Shuffle Status